New to Banjup

 Fire Breaks

 Every property in Banjup is required to have a 3 metre wide clear track around its boundary.
-During the 'fire season', the City of Cockburn inspects fire breaks for compliance
+During the 'fire season' between 1 November and 15 April, the City of Cockburn inspects fire breaks for compliance.

 Noise Nuisance